Real4XoR/thearchive.nz/content/posts/building-my-website-with-hugo.md

 As of right now Hugo is the ideal website creation tool as it boasts nearly instant runtime, able to rebuild whenever a change is made.

-# How I got started with it
+# How I got started

 Lucky for you Hugo has great documentation and a walkthrough guide to get you setup with a basic website that can easily be fleshed out from a solid start point.